…How Forest, Police, and MRA officials help charcoal smugglers in exchange for bribes

 “Surprisingly, you are alleging these charcoal transporters travel all the way from Neno, Ntcheu, and Mwanza where they pass through a series of roadblocks before passing Lirangwe Weighbridge Station.
 It is very surprising as to how these vehicles pass through a series of roadblocks, including the Zalewa Roadblock without being apprehended,” said Makwecha.

-She said it is a serious neglect of duty if indeed DRTSS officers let the charcoal carrying vehicles weighing over 3 500GVM pass without being weighed.
+She said it is serious neglect of duty if indeed DRTSS officers let the charcoal-carrying vehicles weighing over 3 500GVM pass without being weighed.

 Under the law enforcement pillar, the strategy says “Government will effectively enforce the legal and regulatory framework to decrease (and eventually stop) illegal charcoal production, transportation, and marketing.”

 When asked about the security lapses surrounding illegal charcoal transportation and marketing, Homeland Security Minister Richard Chimwendo Banda said at every roadblock there is a forestry official who is mandated to deal with such cases and not necessarily police officers.